 To keep the brain healthy, NeuroMag™ uses Magtein™, a patented, chelated mineral that is more effective than other forms of magnesium at transporting magnesium ions across lipid membranes.
 These membranes are the flat sheets that form a protective barrier around the cells, which also includes our brain cells.
 This unique feature makes it one of the best types of absorbed magnesium.

 Researchers at MIT see the positive benefits of Magtein™ as well, noting that elevating magnesium content in the brain with Magtein™ supplements may be effective at supporting cognitive abilities.
-They also believe Magtein™ can help decrease the memory decline often associated with ageing.
+They also believe Magtein™ can help decrease the memory decline often associated with aging.

 Most of us understand the importance of cardiovascular health, but how often do we think about our skeletal and neurological well-being?

-Just one teaspoon daily of liposomal magnesium gives your body a much needed boost of magnesium and a proprietary blend of Liposomal it can’t get from other magnesium products.
+Just one teaspoon daily of liposomal magnesium gives your body a much-needed boost of magnesium and a proprietary blend of Liposomal it can’t get from other magnesium products.

 In addition to being instrumental in nerve and muscle function, magnesium plays an important role in our overall health, impacting over 300 enzymes in the human body.